navhealth/infosec/source/sections/07-systems_access_policy.md

 ## 7.13 Access to ePHI

-1. Employees may not download ePHI to any workstations used to connect to production systems.
+1. Employees shall not download ePHI to any workstations used to connect to production systems.
 2. Disallowing transfer of ePHI to workstations is enforced through technical measures.
    * All production access to systems is performed through a bastion/jump host accessed through a VPN.
 Direct access to production systems is disallowed by CareJourney's VPN configuration.
    * On production Linux bastions, all file transfer services are disabled including file-transfer functionality of SSH services (SCP/SFTP).